 Waldorf or Steiner schools are often quite beautiful.
 They are often staffed by caring people who have the very best intentions.
-And, thanks in part of selective admissions, they often have quite wonderful student populations.
+And, thanks in part of selective admissions, they often have exceptional student populations.
 For these and other reasons, many families have good experiences at Waldorf schools.

 Sometimes, however (and much more often than anyone would wish), the Waldorf idyll breaks down.
 Sometimes this happens simply because a family realizes that Waldorf teachers subscribe to an astonishing set of occult beliefs: Anthroposophy.
-But sometimes it happens for more terrible reasons, and family, or part of a family, winds up being brutalized.
+But sometimes it happens for more immediately damaging reasons, and a family, or part of a family, winds up being brutalized.

 How can this happen in such a beautiful place as a Waldorf school?
 It is because the underlying occult philosophy of Waldorf schools is so deeply out of touch with reality, and because the true believers on a Waldorf faculty consider anyone who disagrees with them to be, literally, possessed by demons.
 Waldorf true believers are sure, deep in their hearts, that they are Good; and with equal certainty, they know that anyone who crosses them is devilish, probably a servant of Ahriman, and perhaps indeed a subhuman monster.
+In other words: Bad.
 Rudolf Steiner taught them to believe such things.